Redburn, Northumberland

-Redburn is a village in Northumberland, England about 0.5 mi west of Bardon Mill.
+Redburn is a village in Northumberland, England, located about 0.5 mi west of Bardon Mill.
 It is situated about 4 mi south of Hadrian's Wall.

 The most notable feature of Redburn is Redburn Park, which was refurbished in August 2010.
 It is also the location of a roadside branch of Starbucks and a BP Garage that serve the A69.

 Governance

 Redburn is in the parliamentary constituency of Hexham.